-So you started an insurance agency.
-You have furniture, office plants and your office is in an area that’s ideal for marketing to new clients.
-But here comes the big catch: Did you jump the gun by opening a shop?
-You can’t really do much or sell any line of insurance without a relationship with at least one insurance company or an insurance network.
-In fact, many agents prefer appointments with more than one carrier so they can compare insurance policies and rates for prospective insurance shoppers.
-Rarely do people settle on just one brand anymore: Everyone wants to shop and compare insurance before making a purchase.
+You're thinking of starting your own insurance agency but are not interested in becoming a captive agent that works with one insurance company.
+You want the freedom of being an independent insurance agent and selling insurance policies to various insurance companies.
+You may have picked out furniture, office plants and an office in an an ideal area with lots of foot traffic, but here comes the big catch: You can’t really do much or sell any line of insurance without a relationship with at least one insurance company or an insurance network.
+In fact, many agents prefer appointments with more than one insurance carrier so they can compare insurance policies and rates for prospective insurance shoppers.
+Rarely do consumers settle on just one brand anymore: Everyone wants to shop and compare insurance quotes before making a purchase.

-How can you show that you can really sell to get a direct appointment with a top insurance carrier?
+How can you show that you can write business through a direct appointment with a top insurance carrier?
 How realistic a goal is it for you to become an independent agent right away?
 Do agents always start off as exclusive agents?
 These are all good questions.
 Whether you’re a new agent trying to land your first carrier or a seasoned agent looking for more appointments, possibly in a new market, we have some advice for you on how to take the next step.

 Also, don’t underestimate your location.
 While the Internet is changing things and the 5-mile radius rule is slowly being put to rest, insurance still operates based on territory.
-You need to show a prospective carrier that you can market their insurance products in desirable territories.
+You need to show a prospective carrier that you can market their insurance products and write new business in desirable territories.

 A Business Plan